isingmodel/pedestrians_avoiding_to_right/README.md

 # pedestrians_avoiding_to_right
-Agent based pedestrian that make the flow of the people faster.
+An agent based pedestrian simulation model that make the flow of the people faster.